 Bachkovo monastery and Asen’s fortress

-Rising near Asenovgrad, on the Chepelare river’s bank, Bachkovo Monastery combines several cultures: Byzantine, Georgian, and Bulgarian.
-Destroyed in the 14th century, it was later restored, and now its refectory boasts precious murals.
-Nowadays, only the ossuary has remained from the original structure.
-Especially fascinating is the “Panorama” mural; it is located on the refectory’s outside, and acquaints with the monastery’s history.
+Bachkovo Monastery combines several cultures: Byzantine, Georgian, and Bulgarian.
+Destroyed in the 14th century, it was later restored, and now boasts precious murals.

 Not far from the monastery, the medieval Asen’s Fortress rises on a ridge.
 It bears traces of Thracian, Roman, and Byzantine times.
-The best preserved part is the two storey church, built in the 12-13th centuries, with 14th century murals.
+The best preserved part is the two storey church, built in the 12-13th centuries.

-A former educational centre, Kovachevitsa has typical architecture because of which it is an architectural reserve.
-The houses, which are over two centuries old, have the ground floor for animals and for food storage, and rooms for the family are on the upper floors.
-The streets, covered with cobblestones, attract for walks around.
-Nearby, the Siny Vir waterfall is a must see site.
+Kovachevitsa is an architectural reserve.
+The houses which are over 2 centuries old, have the ground floor for animals and for food storage, and rooms for the family on the upper floors.
+The city streets are covered with cobblestones.
+The nearby waterfall Siny Vir is a must see site.